-Citation analysis is the examination of frequency (and patterns) of citations to books, journal articles, individual journals, conference proceedings, etc. that appear in the bibliographies of books, journal articles, conference proceedings and other scholarly outputs, such as software, patents and presentations.
+Citation analysis looks at the frequency (and patterns) of citations to books, journal articles, individual journals, conference proceedings, etc. that appear in the bibliographies of books, journal articles, conference proceedings and other scholarly outputs, such as software, patents and presentations.

 San Francisco Declaration on Research Assessment (DORA).
 Initiated by scholars and publishers, DORA calls for elimination of the use of journal-based indicators "as a surrogate measure of the quality of individual research articles, to assess an individual scientist’s contributions, or in hiring, promotion, or funding decisions."